stefanpenner/broccoli-whatchanged/README.md

 var lib = 'lib';

 module.exports = whatchanged(lib);
-// will og on each rebuild "what changed"
+// will log on each rebuild "what changed, [operation, relativePath]"
 ```

 #### \w callback